 A site visit was undertaken on 22 February 2021, which included Council representatives, the Project Manager (Karl McLeod), Nick Goldwater (Project Ecologist), Warren Spencer (Auckland Zoo), Simon Chapman (the Society's Ecologist), and Brad Beach (Treescape Manager).
-The aim of the site visit was to discuss the proposed tree felling methodology and allow Mr Spencer and Mr Chapman to raise any concerns.
-In doing this, the site visit ensures that Condition 11 is met (evidence of consultation provided within the EMP).
+The aim of the site visit was to discuss the proposed tree felling methodology and allow Mr. Spencer and Mr. Chapman to raise any concerns.
+While on-site, Mr. Chapman did not raise any major concerns with the tree felling methodology.